ItsDeidara/DLPS-Network-Viewer/Readme.md

 - Users must source/locate their own cache files.
 I will not provide them within this repo
 - Large caches may take a few moments to parse
-- I did not originally plan on sharing this, but after seeing all of the toxic behaviour towards Nookie's scraper that changed.
-We all want the same thing at the end of the day.
-To enjoy homebrew, and make cool shit.
-Certain foks in the scene need to stop trying to dictate what others can and can't do.
-If you don't like an individual just block and move on.
-We aren't children